Nov 15, 2012

 Centrioles: Structure, Composition, and Role in Cell Division

-Centrioles are organelles that are typically found in animal cells, cells of certain microorganisms, and lower plants, but are absent in higher plant cells.
+Centrioles are cylindrical organelles found in most animal cells, certain microorganisms, and lower plants.
+However, they are absent in higher plant cells.
+These microscopic structures play a vital role in cell division, making them essential components of the cell cycle.

 Chemical Composition of Centrioles

-Additionally, centrioles may contain small amounts of nucleic acids, lipids, and other cellular components, although their main chemical composition is primarily protein-based, with tubulin being a key component.
+While centrioles may contain trace amounts of nucleic acids and lipids, their primary composition is protein-based, with tubulin being the fundamental structural component.

 Centrioles